Turkish Prime Minister targeted in second audio tape

 Erdogan said a similar post on the video-sharing site on Monday, allegedly of him telling his son Bilal to dispose of large sums of cash as a graft investigation erupted, was faked by his political enemies.

 “Don’t take it.
 Whatever he has promised us, he should bring this.
-If he is not going to bring that, there is no need,” says the voice on the latest recording, presented by a user under the pseudonym Haramzadeler as that of Erdogan.
+If he is not going to bring that, there is no need,” the voice on the latest recording, presented by a user under the pseudonym Haramzadeler as that of Erdogan, says.

 “The others are bringing.
 Why can’t he bring?
 What do they think this business is? ...
 But don’t worry they will fall into our lap,” the voice says.